 His research interests also include science education and medical education, and he currently serves as the Editor-in-Chief of the Journal of Undergraduate Neuroscience Education.
 He received his master's and doctoral degrees from the University of Connecticut and bachelor's degree from the Binghamton University-State University of New York.

-Recent Projects & Research
+Recent Projects and Research

-- Lamination of the Cerebral and Cerebellar Cortex.
+- Lamination of the cerebral and cerebellar cortex

-Publications & Presentations
+Publications and Presentations

-Honors & Awards
+Honors and Awards

-Courses Taught at NYIT
+Courses Taught at New York Tech

 - Nervous System and Behavior

 - Foundations of Osteopathic Medicine